 Some occasions, like breastfeeding, excludes older kids.
 For these times, try to have toys on hand so that you can feed the baby without being interrupted or worrying about an older child feeling left out.

-Try to take advantage of opportunities for one-on-one time with older kids.
+Take advantage of chances for one-on-one time with older kids.
 Spend time together while the baby is sleeping and, if possible, set aside time each day for older kids to get one parent's undivided attention.
-Knowing that there's special time exclusively for them may help reduce any resentment or anger about the new baby.
+Knowing that there's special time just for them may help ease any resentment or anger about the new baby.

 Also remind relatives and friends that your older child might want to talk about something other than the new baby.
 If relatives or friends ask how they can help, suggest a fun activity or something special for the older child.